yana-yelnikova/Silver_Screen/README.md

 * **Handling Unreliable Invoice Keys:** The `invoice_id` was non-unique, making simple joins impossible.
 The logic was rebuilt to aggregate costs based on a true business key (`month`, `location`, `movie_id`), ensuring accurate profit calculation.
 * **Robust Testing Strategy:** Implemented a combination of tests to guarantee data integrity:
     * **Generic Tests:** Used `not_null` and `unique` tests on primary keys across all models.
+    * **Relationship Tests:** Ensured referential integrity between models, for example, guaranteeing that no sales were recorded for movies that do not exist in the `movie_catalogue`.
     * **Custom Test:** Developed a singular test (`assert_int_monthly_sales_is_unique.sql`) to verify that the combination of `month`, `location`, and `movie_id` is unique in the final model, preventing incorrect aggregations.

 ## How to Run the Project